 7/9 Queens Of The Stone Age cancel the remaining nine concerts of their European tour because frontman Josh Homme (pictured above) needs to return to the U.S. to undergo ’emergency surgery’.

 7/9 KISS’s “I Was Made For Lovin’ You” surpasses one-billion streams on Spotify.
-The disco-tinged track originally released in ’79 is on the band’s seventh studio effort, “Dynasty.“ It was written by lead guitarist/vocalist Paul Stanley (pictured) and ace songwriter Desmond Child, along with songwriter/producer Vini Poncia.
+The disco-tinged track originally released in ’79 is on the band’s seventh studio effort, “Dynasty.“

 7/9 A three-way lawsuit involving Nirvana’s ‘smiley face’ logo is settled out of court.
 The band sued fashion designer Marc Jacobs in ’18 for infringing on their copyright for a line of clothing.
 Then earlier this year Robert Fisher, the former art director from Nirvana’s record label, filed his own lawsuit claiming ownership.
-A finalized agreement is expected in the next few weeks.

 7/10 The Killers are awarded two Guinness World Records titles for “Mr. Brightside.”
 The song spends the most amount of time on the U.K. singles chart compared with any other song, with 416 non-consecutive weeks.
-It also earns the record for the longest stay in the U.K. singles chart by a group – also at 416 weeks.
-Ironically, the U.K,’s biggest single never reached #1.

 7/10 Former Red Hot Chili Peppers guitarist Josh Klinghoffer is sued for wrongful death after striking and killing 47-year-old Israel Sanchez, with his GMC SUV, while the victim was walking in a crosswalk on his way to get groceries.
 The suit, filed in California by the victim’s daughter, alleges that Klinghoffer was distracted by his phone.

 7/11 Beastie Boys (Michael Diamond, Adam Horovitz and Dechen Yauch, executor of the late Adam Yauch’s estate) file a complaint seeking a jury trial to determine whether the Chili’s restaurant chain infringed on the band’s copyright by using portions of “Sabotage” in posts and a commercial without permission.
-The band seeks a financial award of not less than $150,000 in each case.

 7/12 Phish unfurl their 16th studio set and first in over four years, “Evolve.”
 “I think I’ve historically felt safer playing the guitar than I have walking down the street,” offered Trey Anastasio.
 “When I’m playing the guitar… that’s been my safe way of emoting over the years.”

 7/12 Southern Rock singer/guitarist, Tim Montana, rolls out his sixth full-length set, “Savage,” containing the title track, “The Devil You Know” and “Shut Me Out.”
-Of the latter track, Montana said, “It might sound like a relationship song, but it’s actually about some feelings I had as a teenager.
+Of the latter track, Montana says, “It might sound like a relationship song, but it’s actually about some feelings I had as a teenager.
 Unwanted feelings, and so I’m glad I got it out.”

 7/12 With founding members Eric Martin (vocals), Paul Gilbert (guitar) and Billy Sheehan (bass), Mr. Big’s tenth studio album contains the track “Good Luck Trying.”

-7/13 Iron Maiden’s Bruce Dickinson (pictured) finally meets the singer he replaced, Paul Di’Anno, for the first time in Croatia.
 Dickinson, promoting his solo album, “The Mandrake Project,” performs in Zagreb, where Di’Anno is receiving physiotherapy treatments after undergoing major knee surgery nearly two years ago.
 A fan brings them together.

 7/15 Billboard reports that Metallica’s self-titled set, commonly referred to as the “Black Album” (due to the cover art), has spent 750 non-consecutive weeks on the Billboard 200 chart, sitting at #178.
-Only Pink Floyd’s “Dark Side Of The Moon” (990 weeks).
-Bob Marley’s “Legend” (843 weeks) and Journey’s “Greatest Hits” (813 weeks) have been on the chart longer.

 7/17 Former Great White singer Jack Russell announces his retirement from touring following a recent diagnosis of Lewy body dementia (LBD) and multiple system atrophy (MSA).
-“I am unable to perform at the level I desire and at the level you (the audience) deserve,” Russell states.

-7/17 Following cruise appearances, Creed kick off the “Summer Of ’99,” its first tour in 12 years.
+7/17 Following cruise appearances, Creed kicks off the “Summer Of ’99,” its first tour in 12 years.
 The band’s 16-song set at the Resch Center in Green Bay, WI, includes seven songs off the band’s diamond-certified second album, ’99’s “Human Clay.”

 7/17 Foo Fighters are forced to cut short their concert at Citi Field in Queens, New York, due to severe weather in the area.
 “When it was determined that there was no safe way to continue the show in this dangerous weather, we had no choice but to call it a night,” explains frontman Dave Grohl (pictured).

 7/19 Highly Suspect release “As Above, So Below.”
 “If my life is a book, then this album is the first chapter that truly addresses the central conflict.
-The recognition of an ego, the problems it caused, “explained singer/guitarist Johnny Stevens. “‘Summertime Voodoo‘ is the introductory paragraph to this chapter.”
+The recognition of an ego, the problems it caused, “offers singer/guitarist Johnny Stevens. “‘Summertime Voodoo‘ is the introductory paragraph to this chapter.”

 7/19 Deep Purple unfurl “=1.”
 Containing the tracks “Portable Door” and “Pictures Of You,” it’s Deep Purple’s first studio effort featuring guitarist Simon McBride, who joined two years ago following Steve Morse’s departure.